CS2103AUG2016-T10-C4/Main/docs/DeveloperGuide.md

 <!-- @@author A0139820E -->

-## Appendix C : Non Functional Requirements
+## Appendix C: Non-Functional Requirements

 * Should work on computers without internet connection.
 * Should be fully CLI capable with keyboard shortcuts for mouse interactions.